Bolex80/Complete-AI-Media-Center-Home-Lab/README.md

 ## Services running in the Raspberry Pi (bare-metal)

 ### Pi-hole
-**Description:** The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content.
+**Description:** The `Pi-hole`® is a DNS sinkhole that protects your devices from unwanted content.
 I also use it as DHCP in my network.
 The configuration is prety straight forward.
 In this case I run it directly on the Raspberry Pi.
 More info here: https://pi-hole.net/